ryanlaics/Supplementary_Material_of_ReCTSi/Response_to_Reviewer_CKLx.md

 Thank you for your insightful comments!

-$\S$For detailed clarification of patterns and experimental results, please refer to [this link](http://bit.ly/49ADwMX).
+$\S$ For detailed clarification of patterns and experimental results, please refer to [this link](http://bit.ly/49ADwMX).
 ### R1 to Q1 (CTS vs. MTS)：
 CTS and MTS are related concepts, distinguished by their focus on interdependencies.
 MTS refers to data from multiple variables over time, while CTS, a subset of MTS, specifically highlights both temporal correlations within each series and spatial correlations among different series.
 Although all CTS are considered MTS, not all MTS demonstrate the explicit inter-series correlations required for CTS.
 ### R2 to W1 (Clarification of Patterns)：
 To elucidate the varied patterns within CTS, we use traffic flow as an illustrative example (see Fig. 2 and Lines 144-162).
-For a better clarification of patterns, we've now organized the information into a clearer format$\S$, accompanied by more detailed explanations.
+For a better clarification of patterns, we've now organized the information into a clearer format $\S$, accompanied by more detailed explanations.
 ### R3 to Q2 (Irregular Sampling and No GT):
 ReCTSi is engineered to handle both regularly and irregularly sampled datasets.
 For irregular sampling, adjustments include omitting the PST-pattern codebook tailored for regular intervals.
 Instead, we utilize the PT-codebook and PS-codebook mechanisms, which assign codes based on timestamp and node index information, irrespective of sampling frequency.
 Coupled with attention mechanisms that do not depend on temporal sequence, these adaptations ensure ReCTSi seamlessly accommodates irregularly sampled data.